Tech-assisted COVID-19 tracking is having some issues

 “You will remember your work colleagues but you will not remember the random person next to you on a train or really close to you at the bar,” he said.

 Other U.S. governors are looking at technology designed to supplement manual contact-tracing efforts.
-As early as this week, Rhode Island has said it is set to launch a contact-tracing database system mostly built by software giant Salesforce, which has said it is also working with Massachusetts, California, Louisiana and New York City on a similar approach.
+As early as this week, Rhode Island has said it is set to launch a “one-stop” pandemic response phone app.
+It will pair with a new contact-tracing database system built by software giant Salesforce, which has said it is also working with Massachusetts, California, Louisiana and New York City on a similar approach.

 Salesforce says it can use data-management software to help trained crews trace “relationships across people, places and events” and identify virus clusters down to the level of a neighborhood hardware store.
-It will rely on manual input of information gathered through conversations by phone, text or email.
+It relies on manual input of information gathered through conversations by phone, text or email.

-“It’s only as good as a lot of us using it,” Democratic Gov. Gina Raimondo said at a news conference last week.
+“It’s only as good as a lot of us using it,” Democratic Gov. Gina Raimondo said of the soon-to-be-launched mobile app at a news conference last week.
 “If 10% of Rhode Island’s population opts in, this won’t be effective.”
 The state hasn’t yet outlined what people are expected to opt into.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.